ATMAKURIGANESH3009/waph-atmakugh/labs/lab1/README.md

 ![HTTP Request message](images/P1T2.2.png)

-- There is quite not many differences with the http response message between terminal and web generated. <br>
+- There is quite not many differences with the http response message between terminal and web generated.
+- ......
+- ......
+- ......

 ![HTTP Response message](images/P1T2.3.png)